iu-parfunc/ecoop24-marmoset-artifact/README.md

   - default mode: .csv files are written to `~/vsGibbon/large`

 2. `~/vsGibbon/generate_cache_stats.py`
-  - default mode: .csv files are written to `~/vsGibbon/large`: It outputs one .csv file for Table 8 called `Table8.csv`
+  - default mode: .csv files are written to `~/vsGibbon/large`: It outputs three .csv files for Table 8.

 #### Explanation of .csv files and mapping to tables in the paper.